 Male and female vocal content varies widely, so clients also learn about the differences that exist in word choice, topics, pitch and volume variation.
 Nonverbal interpersonal dynamics, which include the different ways men and women sit together socially and in business situations, body space adjustments, and gender-appropriate touching behavior are also included.

-My rate is $60 per hour.
-Sadly, insurance does not cover this service at this time, but I accept checks and cash or money orders.
+My rate is $75 per hour, with some sliding scale opportunities.
+Sadly, insurance does not cover this service, but I accept checks and cash or money orders.
 Clients primarily meet at my home office in Raleigh, NC but ‘field trips’ are also available for shopping and practice.